EamonNerbonne/ValueUtils/README.md

 Performance and hash-quality
 ----
 All performance measurements were done on an i7-4770k at a fixed clock rate of 4.0GHz.
-Loops over the dataset were repeated until 10 seconds were up, then the upper quartile average reported (this minimizes interference by other processes on my dev machine since random interference is almost always bad for performance, not good).
+Timings are in nanoseconds per object.
+Datasets are all approximately 3000000 objects in size.
+Loops over the dataset were repeated until 10 seconds were up, then the fastest quartile average reported (this minimizes interference by other processes on my dev machine since random interference is almost always bad for performance, not good).
 Some hash generators (notably `struct`) are so poor that this wasn't feasible, those timings are omitted (NaN) below.

-Timings are in nanoseconds per object.
+Note that even a perfect hash mix is expected to have 0.03-0.04% colliding buckets, so if you see numbers like that in the data below, a hash if functioning as expected.
+Numbers better(lower) than that are actually worrisome, because that means some kind of structure in the input is being exploited, and that likely means similar but slightly different data exists that will have lots of collisions.
+And of course, number much higher that that directly impact performance.

 <div>
   <table>
     <thead>
       <tr>
-        <th colspan="7">Complicated Case with enums, nullables, and strings</th>
+        <th colspan="7">Realistic scenario with an enum, a string, a DateTime, an int? and 3 int fields.</th>
       </tr>
       <tr>
         <th>Name</th>